 Will the rankings change?

 Yes.
-As I accumulate more shaves on each blade and as new blades enter the database, rankings shift.
-The ranking table at the top is the current state — never the final state.
+As we accumulate more shaves on each blade and as new blades enter the database, rankings shift.
+The ranking table at the top is the current state, and it re-orders as data lands.

 Why test on a TC4 titanium razor specifically?